berkeozkir/estu_project_cv/readme.md

 ## 1  Problem Statement

 Motorcyclists riding without helmets face a sharply higher risk of fatal injury.
-Our mission is to **detect in real‑time any rider (or pillion) missing a helmet in traffic‑camera footage**, enabling authorities to enforce safety regulations and ultimately reduce crash‑related deaths.
+Our mission is to **detect any rider (or pillion) missing a helmet in traffic‑camera footage**, enabling authorities to enforce safety regulations and ultimately reduce crash‑related deaths.

 ---